carpentries/instructor-training/episodes/21-summarize.md

 objectives:
 - "Understand final steps required to qualify as an instructor."
 - "Evaluate the utility of the instructor training workshop."
-- "Recognize that training was valueable, useful, and appreciated."
+- "Recognize that training was valuable, useful, and appreciated."
 ---

 ## Instructor Checkout